 - Bid-rigging schemes - an employee fraudulently assists a vendor in winning a contract through the competitive bidding process

-- Economic extortion schemes - employee demands payment from a vendor for decisions made in the vendor's favor.
-Refusal to pay the blackmailer results in harm to the vendor.
+- Economic extortion schemes - employee demands payment from a vendor for decisions made in the vendor's favour.
+Refusal to pay the blackmailer results in harm to the vendor

 - Illegal gratuities schemes - giving or receiving something of value to reward a business decision